MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/store-policy-archive/store-policy-7-6.md

 **10.2.3**

-Your app must not contain or enable malware as defined by the Microsoft criteria for [Unwanted and Malicious Software](http://go.microsoft.com/fwlink/?LinkId=821298).
+Your app must not contain or enable malware as defined by the Microsoft criteria for[Unwanted and Malicious Software](http://go.microsoft.com/fwlink/?LinkId=821298).

 **10.2.4**